segmentio/segment-docs/src/connections/sources/catalog/cloud-apps/upollo/index.md

 title: Upollo Source
 ---

-[Upollo](https://upollo.ai?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} gives unique and actionable insights that lead to conversion, retention and expansion.
+[Upollo](https://upollo.ai?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank"} gives unique and actionable insights that lead to conversion, retention, and expansion.

 This source is maintained by Upollo.
-For any issues with the source, [contact their Support team](mailto:support@upollo.ai).
+For any issues with the source, [contact Upollo's Support team](mailto:support@upollo.ai).

+> info ""
-_**NOTE:** The Upollo Source is currently in beta, which means that they are still actively developing the source.
-If you are interested in joining their beta program or have any feedback to help improve the Upollo Source and its documentation, [let the Upollo team know](mailto:support@upollo.ai)._
+> The Upollo Source is currently in beta, which means that Upollo still actively developing the source.
+If you are interested in joining the beta program or have any feedback to help improve the Upollo Source and its documentation, [let the Upollo team know](mailto:support@upollo.ai).

 ## Getting started

 1. From your workspace's [Sources catalog page](https://app.segment.com/goto-my-workspace/sources/catalog){:target="_blank”} click **Add Source**.
 2. Search for "Upollo" in the Sources Catalog, select Upollo, and click **Add Source**.
-3. On the next screen, give the Source a nickname configure any other settings.
+3. On the next screen, give the Source a nickname and configure any other settings.

    - The nickname is used as a label in the Segment app, and Segment creates a related schema name in your warehouse.
-The nickname can be anything, but we recommend using something that reflects the source itself and distinguishes amongst your environments (eg. SourceName_Prod, SourceName_Staging, SourceName_Dev).
+The nickname can be anything, but Segment recommends using something that reflects the source itself and distinguishes amongst your environments (for example, SourceName_Prod, SourceName_Staging, SourceName_Dev).

 4. Click **Add Source** to save your settings.
 5. Copy the Write key from the Segment UI.
-6. Log in to your Upollo account - navigate to [Connections](https://upollo.ai/app/settings/connections) > Connect Segment Source and paste the key to connect.
+6. Log in to your Upollo account and navigate to [Connections](https://upollo.ai/app/settings/connections).
+Connect the Segment Source and paste the Write key to connect.

 ## Stream

 Upollo uses server-side `identify` calls to send information about users.
 The table below describes the fields.
-Upollo uses our stream Source component to send Segment event data.
+Upollo uses a stream Source component to send Segment event data.
 It uses a server-side `identify` method to send data to Segment.
 These events are then available in any destination that accepts server-side events, and available in a schema in your data warehouse, so you can query using SQL.

-## Event Properties
+## Event properties

 The table below list the properties included in the events.
-You can learn more about the different types in the Upollo [documentation](https://upollo.ai/docs/reference?utm_source=segmentio&utm_medium=docs&utm_campaign=partners)
+Learn more about different properties in the Upollo [documentation](https://upollo.ai/docs/reference?utm_source=segmentio&utm_medium=docs&utm_campaign=partners){:target="_blank”}

 | Property Name                           | Description                                               |
 | --------------------------------------- | --------------------------------------------------------- |